micro-ROS/micro_ros_diagnostics/README.md

 Please notice the following issues/limitations:

-1. Due to limitations in the Micro-ROS agent, the micro-ROS diagnostics framework can't (yet) publish the default ROS 2 diagnostic messages [diagnostic_msgs](https://github.com/ros2/common_interfaces/tree/master/diagnostic_msgs), but provides simplified versions of the diagnostic messages and services that go without arrays.
+1. Due to limitations in the Micro-ROS agent, the micro-ROS diagnostics framework can't (yet) publish the default ROS 2 diagnostic messages [diagnostic_msgs](https://github.com/ros2/common_interfaces/tree/master/diagnostic_msgs), but provides simplified versions of the diagnostic messages and services that go without arrays, [MicroROSDiagnosticStatus](./micro_ros_diagnostic_msgs/msg/MicroROSDiagnosticStatus.msg) and [MicroROSSelfTest](./micro_ros_diagnostic_msgs/srv/MicroROSSelfTest.srv).
 These simplified messages and services will have to be translated by the agent or a 3rd party.

 ## Acknowledgments